nadegeferket/TSA-QualityofLife/README.md

 # Twitter sentiment analysis
 ## Data collection
-The following code snippet allows you to collect your own dataset using the Full-Archive Search API of Twitter.
+The following code snippet allows you to collect your own dataset per province and year using the Full-Archive Search API of Twitter.
 ```python
 import pandas
 dl = DataLoader(bearer_token)